 Guar is well suited for dryland production on ground that has few weed problems.
-It is tolerant of yellow herbicides used in cotton production, but few other options are available for herbicides on guar (post emerge grass herbicide Select 2EC; also Sandea, a broadleaf herbicide from Gowan though activity on russian thistle, whiteweed, and lakeweed is minimal).
+It is tolerant of yellow herbicides (trifluralin) used in cotton production, but few other options are available for herbicides on guar (post emerge grass herbicide Select 2EC; also Sandea, a broadleaf herbicide from Gowan though activity on russian thistle, whiteweed, and lakeweed is minimal).
 Guar responds well to one or two early or mid-season irrigations of 2-3", but I have seen yields reduced by over 25% due to regular sprinkler irrigation relative to dryland production on the same field.
 This may be due to interference with pollination.
 Terry Co. data in 1999 suggested 100-125 lbs. guar per 1" irrigation water under limited sprinkler irrigation.
 Because of the deep tap root on guar, this crop, like sunflower, favors large individual irrigations relative to frequent irrigation.
-The crop can take advantage of deep subsoil moisture even though rainfall may be infrequent hence in 2004 if the crop can be established it should do well with minimal additional rainfall due to deep soil moisture in much of the South Plains.
+The crop can take advantage of deep subsoil moisture even though rainfall may be infrequent hence in 2005 if the crop can be established it should do well with minimal additional rainfall due to deep soil moisture in much of the South Plains.

-Four varieties of guar are available, including the recent Texas Tech releases Matador and Monument, and all may be planted up to about July 4 in the South Plains although June 20th would be favorable.
+Five varieties of guar are available, including the recent Texas Tech releases Matador and Monument, and all may be planted up to about July 4 in the South Plains although June 20th would be more favorable.
 Seed sources are pretty well limited to the contractor or Grass Seed Services in Littlefield, which oversees production of Matador and Monument.
+West Texas Guar currently maintains Kinman, Lewis, and has shifted more acreage to Santa Cruz.
+Some producers have reported field losses on Monument due to stalk breakage, but this has not been observed in Texas A&M trials.
+Also, Santa Cruz appears to have provided slightly higher test weights in the recent past.

-Be sure of high quality seed that is free of morningglories.
-Some guar seed in the past couple of years has had low germination so be sure that year of production (at least 2002) and germination are acceptable.
+Be sure of high quality guar seed that is free of morningglories.
+Some guar seed in the past couple of years has had low germination so be sure that year of production (at least 2003) and germination are acceptable.
 Field observations in 1999 suggest that Lewis and Esser are slightly earlier in maturity than Kinman and particularly Santa Cruz.
-Date from the early 1980s suggest that Lewis outyields Kinman, but we are unsure of yields in Santa Cruz due to poor seed quality.
+Date from the early 1980s suggest that Lewis outyields Kinman, but we are unsure of yields in Santa Cruz due to poor seed quality when variety trials were conducted in the past.
 Dryland guar yields under average conditions are about 400-1100 lbs./A, and somewhat higher for irrigated.

 Guar input costs at this point are minimal and this should be considered when looking at gross and net return potential.
-No dryland guar in the South Plains in 1998-2003 that I know of required treatment for diseases or insects.
-Guar appears suitable for narrower row spacings, especially the non-branching Monument variety.
-Seed costs run about \$0.50-0.60/lb, and seeding rates for dryland should target 5-8 lbs./A, the higher end as conditions are more favorable or as row spacing narrows.
+No dryland guar in the South Plains in 1998-2004 that I know of required treatment for diseases or insects.
+Guar appears suitable for narrower row spacings, especially the non-branching Lewis and Monument variety.
+Seed costs run about \$0.50-0.70/lb, and seeding rates for dryland should target 5-8 lbs./A, the higher end as conditions are more favorable or as row spacing narrows.